bempp/bempp-handbook/user_guide/sparse_boundary_operators.md

 ```python
 mat = ident.weak_form()
 ```
+This matrix is commonly called the mass matrix between the domain and dual spaces.

 If desiried, a SciPy CSR matrix can be obtained from this discrete boundary operator with:
 ```python